 I sank the the 6 foot uprights all the way down into the boxes, two feet deep, and watered them in well.
 The next day the Frenchman helped me tie the 4 foot crosspieces on with brown twine.
 The birds took to them immediately!

 I thought about hanging filmy screens or curtains from the fence but decided that fast-growing climbers would be better looking.
 To save money I ordered annual seeds: scarlet and purple runner beans, and hyacinth beans (lablab) from Botanical Interests.
-Gloriosa lilies - which had worked so well as sprawling climbers in Brooklyn - arrived from Brent and Becky's.
-The Brooklyn clematis was in a corner pot near the fence, and I hoped it would flourish, here too.
+Sothern African Gloriosa lilies - which had worked so well as sprawling climbers in Brooklyn - arrived from Brent and Becky's.
+The Brooklyn clematis was in a corner pot near the fence, and I hoped it would flourish here, too.

-I waited for warmer weather to plant out the beans, knowing how much they hate cold nights.
+I waited for warmer weather to plant out the beans, remembering how much they hate cold nights.

 Roses came from David Austin - while happy in the spring, they have not flourished in the four hours of direct sun they receive.
 They need more.
 By far the most successful shrub has been the blueberry, so I bought two more at Union Square.